TTTaevas/Website-Finder/README.md

 Q: Is there a script that is better than the other?
 A: As far as I am aware, nope!
 However, the reports are generated differently depending of the script and some websites send different codes depending of the script.

-Q: Why does the "-m" argument defaults to "http" rather than "https"?
+Q: Why does the "-m" argument default to "http" rather than "https"?
 A: Requests in "http" receive more status codes than error codes compared to "https".
 I suspect it's because some websites don't support "https" very well, even in the current year.